 Why do think travel has such a special ability to bring people together?

 Well on tour, we all start with something in common: We like to travel.
-We like to go out and see the differences in the world, to eat different foods, to meet different people and make new friends.
+We like to go out and see the differences in the world, eat different foods, meet different people, and make new friends.